Overview

 5. The Joint Synthesis Field of Study enables students to represent the value of integrating diverse attitudes, perspectives, and capabilities based on an appreciation of the nature of the joint, interagency, intergovernmental, and multinational environment.

-In addition to guest lectures, seminar discussions, the JAWS curriculum includes multiple field research trips, exercises, and key events:
+In addition to guest lectures and seminar discussions, the JAWS curriculum includes multiple field research trips, exercises, and key events:

-1. The Theory & History Field of Study hosts a day field research trip to a World War II Aviation Museum in the local area and an overnight field research trip to the US battlefields of Yorktown and Fredericksburg, both in August.
+1. Theory & History hosts a day field research trip to a World War II Aviation Museum in the local area and an overnight field research trip to the US battlefields of Yorktown and Fredericksburg in August.

-3. The Operational Art & Campaign Planning Field of Study hosts planning exercises during each of their four classes in the spring.
+3. Operational Art & Campaign Planning hosts multiple planning exercises during each of their four classes in the spring.

-4. The Effective Communication Field of Study hosts a week-long public speaking symposium in April.
+4. Effective Communication hosts a public speaking symposium in the spring.

 As graduates of JAWS earn both Joint Professional Military Education – Level II certification and a fully-accredited Master of Science degree in Joint Campaign Planning and Strategy, the Effective Communication Field of Study requires students to demonstrate the ability to conduct, compose, and present graduate-level research.
 During the initial weeks of the program, students will select one of several elective research seminars to personalize their academic experience and provide the structured environment to help them satisfy their 40-page Individual Strategic Research Paper (ISRP) requirement by mid-spring.
 Incoming students will benefit from having some idea of what research topics might interest them, but do not need to have a formal plan when they arrive.